logologo

 Why are all times displayed in UTC timezone?

-All dates and times on HTPBE are displayed in UTC (Coordinated Universal Time) for consistency, accuracy, and transparency.
+All dates and times on HTPBE? are displayed in UTC (Coordinated Universal Time) for consistency, accuracy, and transparency.
 This is an intentional design choice to ensure everyone sees the same absolute time regardless of their location.

 What is UTC?